RedSparr0w/hunters_and_runners/README.md

 /trigger hnr.information
 ```

-_If you die as a Hunter, just re-select the Hunter team to get a new compass._
+### Hunters:
+Drop your compass to see a list of players to track.

+### Runners:
+Survive.

 ## Settings:
 _Can only be changed by ops_

 Show Runner last position
 - When enabled, the compass will show the last position the runner was located before changing dimensions.
-- When disabled, the compass will show as if there is no target
+- When disabled, the compass will show as if there is no target when the runner changes dimensions.

 Rename compass ot match Runner:
-- When enabled, the compass will have the same name as the runner currently being tracked
+- When enabled, the compass will have the same name as the Runner currently being tracked.
-- When disabled, the compass will be called `Tracking Compass`
+- When disabled, the compass will be called `Tracking Compass`.

 Nearby Runners should glow:
-- When enabled, Runners within 15 blocks of a Hunter will glow
+- When enabled, Runners within 15 blocks of a Hunter will glow.

 Nearby Hunters should glow:
-- When enabled, Hunters within 15 blocks of a Runner will glow
+- When enabled, Hunters within 15 blocks of a Runner will glow.

+On Runners death:
+- Do nothing, The Runner will be able to respawn as normal, nothing will change.
+- Become Spectator, The Runner will be changed to spectator gamemode.
+- Become Hunter, The Runner will be move to the Hunters team.

+Runner headstart timer:
+- None, you will all be positioned nearby, and the hunt begins immediately
+- 10, 30, 60s, The Hunters will be given blindness and unable to move for the specified amount of time.